+Reti and its Double Fianchetto.
 In the computer era that we live in, where every opening is analyzed in detail and every chess player, regardless of their level, knows a fairly amount of theory, it is important to have in your opening arsenal a system that doesn’t require so much memorization and is based on middlegame understanding.

-There are many ways to play the Reti, but in this article, we are going to focus on the Double Fianchetto System, where most of the times white plays a reversed London System and strives for domination on the queenside.
+There are many ways to play the Reti, but in this article, we are going to focus on the Double Fianchetto System, where most of the time white plays a reversed London System and strives for domination on the queenside.

 One of the black’s main problems in this line is that his light-squared bishop often ends up very passive on the h7-b1 diagonal, collapsing against white’s pawn on d3.

-The following game is an example of this strategy.
+Reti and its Double Fianchetto: The following game is an example of this strategy.

-We see some typical maneuvering in this structure against black’s b7-c6-d5 versus white’s b4 pawn – white tries to attack the base of the pawn chain by exploiting the weak squares a5 and c5.
+We see some typical maneuvering in this structure against black’s b7-c6-d5 versus white’s b4 pawn.
+White tries to attack the base of the pawn chain by exploiting the weak squares a5 and c5.
 Take a look at the game below:

 In the next game, we will see how to play with the white pieces if black tries to stop the advance of b3-b4 by playing a5.
 In this case, a typical plan is to increase the pressure on the long diagonal by playing Ra2! followed by Qa1 – not an easy idea to find if you haven’t seen it before.
-White is still trying to achieve b4 after Bc3, but can also easily use this set-up to double on the c-file if it opens, as it happened in this game.
+White is still trying to achieve b4 after Bc3.
+But, can also easily use this set-up to double on the c-file if it opens, as it happened in this game.

-In this game, black developed his dark-squared bishop via g7 and we can see again the importance of controlling this diagonal and adding more pressure by using the same idea of placing the queen behind the bishop.
+In this game, black developed his dark-squared bishop via g7.
+And, we can see again the importance of controlling this diagonal and adding more pressure by using the same idea of placing the queen behind the bishop.

-Check it out:
+Reti and its Double Fianchetto – Check it out:

-As you can see, it is a very interesting and rich in ideas system that’s worth keeping in the repertoire for future games.
+As you can see, it is a very interesting and rich ideas system that’s worth keeping in the repertoire for future games.